 Systems Analyst

-The software requirements analysts, Beatrice Oluwabuyi, Kenya Foster and Jacquetta Reid are responsible for evaluating the customer’s needs and converting them into specific software requirements.
+The software requirements analysts, Beatrice Oluwabuyi, Kenya Foster, and Jacquetta Reid are responsible for evaluating the customer’s needs and converting them into specific software requirements.
 Furthermore, the analyst oversees coordinating all necessary technical documentation in the project, including the Software Requirements Specification (SRS).
 By working closely with all the stakeholders, the analyst can establish the baseline of the project requirements with enough data expertise for the project plan, software development, and testing.

 System Developer/Engineer

 The software developers, Alberto Bonfiglio and Tiezheng Yuan, responsibilities include the use of software development languages and tools to write, optimize, and maintain computer software for the project system.
-The developers shall exercise and follow the Agile Scrum framework to plan, design, build and deploy a relevant map/web-based software application.
+The developers shall exercise and follow the Agile Scrum framework to plan, design, build, and deploy a relevant map/web-based software application.
 The final deliverables shall meet or exceed the customer’s requirements and expectations.

 System Tester